 What is DRC’s relationship with regulatory bodies such as Canadian Food Inspection Agency and USDA?

-and a representative from each body maintains an ex-officio advisory position on the DRC Board of Directors
+Both the CFIA and the USDA are actively engaged with DRC in an advisory capacity and a representative from each body maintains an ex-officio advisory position on the DRC Board of Directors